Panel Material UI Announcement

 • Component breadth: It includes a wide range of components — from simple buttons to complex layout and navigation elements — that we can gradually wrap and expose in Panel.

-But for our (and your) sanity we also wanted a library that would make it easy to create new components.
-The tight React implementation just made it a joy to build, particularly with AI assistance.
-This also means creating custom components building on panel-material-ui is a breeze.
+For our (and your) sanity, we also wanted a library that would make it easy to create new components.
+The robust React implementation made it a joy to build, especially with AI assistance.
+This also means creating custom components based on panel-material-ui is a breeze.

 How?

-Once the basic structure was in place, we methodically reviewed, cleaned up, and documented each component in detail.
+Once the basic structure was in place, we methodically reviewed, refined, and documented each component in detail.
 At this point, I’d like to extend special thanks to Thuy Do and Marc Skov Madsen for their invaluable contributions in writing tests, creating documentation, and providing feedback throughout the process.

 What can it do?